-MY very first official act upon assuming the portfolio of Minister of Health and Public Welfare was to attend the annual meeting of the Sanatorium Board of Manitoba.
-I have continued to be impressed by the excellent work of this voluntary body of public spirited citizens supported by a highly skilled, loyal and energetic staff.
-Their accomplishments through the years in the control of tuberculosis in the province present a record of which all our citizens can be proud.
+Y very first official act upon assuming the portfolio of Minister of Health and Public Welfare was to attend the annual meeting of the Sanatorium Board of Manitoba.
+It continued to be impressed by the excellent work of this voluntary body of public spirited ens supported by a highly skilled, loyal and energetic staff.
+Their accomplishments ugh the years in the control of tuberculosis in the province present a record of which all citizens can be proud.

-The report herein presented shows further progress in 1955 towards the eventual goal of the reduction of this disease.
-It is significant to note that there has been a decrease of 23% in the new cases reported-that there has been a reduction of 29,000 treatment days-that over 90% of all cases discharged were improved or recovered, and that there are 100 empty tuberculosis beds in Manitoba.
+The report herein presented shows further progress in 1955 towards the eventual goal of reduction of this disease.
+It is significant to note that there has been a decrease of 23% he new cases reported-that there has been a reduction of 29,000 treatment days-that 90% of all cases discharged were improved or recovered, and that there are 100 empty reculosis beds in Manitoba.

 But the work of prevention must be continued for many years ahead.
-In spite of our progress, 72 people died of tuberculosis last year and over 1,000 are still occupying sanatorium beds.
-Although treatment services are largely supported by Government funds the all-important case finding progress requires the continued support and assistance of every citizen.
-The work of the Sanatorium Board commends itself most highly to this end.
+In spite of our ress, 72 people died of tuberculosis last year and over 1,000 are still occupying sanatorium.
+Although treatment services are largely supported by Government funds the allortant case finding progress requires the continued support and assistance of every citizen. work of the Sanatorium Board commends itself most highly to this end.